b1tsh1ft3r/d32xr-multiplayer/README.md

 Pin 6 from one console must go to pin 9 on the other console and vice-versa.
 Ground will connect straight through from each console to each other.

-The goal of the project is to have a code base from which a playable version of DOOM for the Sega 32X platform could be compiled.
-It is primarily focused on preservation and education but also on fixing the original game's idiosyncrasies and improving performance.

 ## Links
 https://github.com/viciious/d32xr